 2) Cambridge, Massachusetts:

-Looking for a management job in software development company or starting a tech startup, then Minneapolis is the ideal place for you.
+Looking for a management job in a software development company or starting a tech startup, then Minneapolis is the ideal place for you.
 No wonder you dreamed of Silicon Valley, but living and starting a business there is no more feasible because of the increased cost of living, which is difficult to manage even with a high salary.
-Minneapolis, because of its promising prospects, made topped the Business.org list of top U.S cities for a startup.
+Minneapolis, because of its promising prospects, topped the Business.org list of top U.S cities for a startup.
 With average tech salaries of $103,271, you have innumerable opportunities there to work on your dreams and don’t forget that Silicon Valley wasn’t always the tech capital; it’s because of successful startups that it has achieved the status, so you never know next Microsoft, Amazon, or Facebook may be in the making in Minneapolis.

 6) Dallas, Texas:

 Though Dallas may be known for its corporate giants like Bank of America and American Airlines, it is not far behind in the technology field.
 Dallas has made up to the top hi-tech cities in the country according to Forbes because of the lower cost of living and higher job creation rates.
-More than 134,000 tech jobs were rolled out in the past 12 months by the Dallas-based companies which show that tech future is very much bright in Dallas.
+More than 134,000 tech jobs were rolled out in the past 12 months by the Dallas-based companies which show that the tech future is very much bright in Dallas.
 Software development Engineers and Java Developers are the jobs that are high in demand in Dallas and there are chances that the number of IT jobs will increase by 10% in just five years and with a median salary of $93,098, the future of IT is bright in the “Big D”.